emschu/oerc/README.md

 # Description

-This software contains two end-user relevant components:
+This software contains two components which are relevant to the end-user:

 - **Collector:** Collects data and is running in a background process.
 - **Server:** JSON REST interface.
 Have a look at the [OpenApi 2/Swagger specification of this server](./docs/openapi2-oer-server-web.json).

 *Collector* and *Server* component run as independent processes so *Collector* problems won't affect the *Server* and vice versa.

-You can run the *Collector* by triggering it manually, by cron in background or by programmatic (java) cron.
+You can run the *Collector* by triggering it manually, by crontab in background or by programmatic (java) cron.

 In addition there is a very simple **configuration sample** to integrate the data model into [Apache Solr](http://lucene.apache.org/solr/).